-Your status Premium or funding: cost sharing contribution Actively at work Health, Dental, Basic Life and Accidental Death & Dismemberment (AD&D) insurance premiums are cost shared and members pay 5% Optional benefits are fully member-paid (or subject to any applicable personal service contracts) There is an additional member cost share for those members with FTE under 1 On Long Term Disability (LTD) For the first 24 months of disability, you pay the same amount as a member who is actively at work After 24 months of disability, you pay 100% of the premiums On other types of leave For an Unpaid leave, you pay 100% of the premiums For Statutory leaves, such as Maternity/Parental leave, you pay the same amount as a member who is actively at work For Paid leaves, you pay the same amount as a member who is actively at work, subject to the applicable time limit for that type of leave Survivors Following member's death, coverage may continue for a maximum of 24 months for the surviving eligible dependents.
+Your status Premium or funding: cost sharing contribution Actively at work Health, Dental, Basic Life and Accidental Death & Dismemberment (AD&D) insurance premiums are cost shared and members pay 5% Optional benefits are fully member-paid (or subject to any applicable personal service contracts) There is an additional member cost share for those members with FTE under 1 On Long Term Disability (LTD) or WSIB leave For the first 24 months of disability, you pay the same amount as a member who is actively at work After 24 months of disability, you pay 100% of the premiums On other types of leave For Statutory leaves, such as Maternity/Parental leave, you pay the same amount as a member who is actively at work For Paid leaves, you pay the same amount as a member who is actively at work, subject to the applicable time limit for that type of leave For an unpaid sick/medical leave of absence (other than maternity or parental leave) or for a pending long term disability or pending WSIB leave, the first 24 months are cost-shared and members pay 5%; thereafter, the member will pay 100% for 12 months Survivors • Following member's death, coverage may continue for a maximum of 24 months for the surviving eligible dependents.
 Survivors pay 5% of the benefit costs for the first 12 months and 100% for the next 12 months.
 Coverage ceases thereafter